grafana/k6-learn/Modules/III-k6-Intermediate/11-Creating-and-using-custom-metrics.md

 ## Example: Custom timers

 A common reason to use custom metrics is to set up a timer for specific actions that you specify.
-For example, k6 automatically removes sleep times in the calculation for response time, but it may sometimes be necessary to keep track of the total time that a VU spends on a part of the script, including the sleep.
+For example, k6 automatically removes sleep times in the calculation for response time, but it may sometimes be necessary to keep track of the total time that a VU spends on a part of the script, including the sleep time.

 Here's a short script you can use to create a custom timer: